rankirokz-prog/shubhdin/localization/SHUBHDIN-LANGUAGE-BIBLE.md

 *This document is the constitution for every localization decision.
 When in
 doubt: rewrite, don't translate; relatable beats poetic; astrology Sanskrit stays, exam Sanskrit goes.*

+## 11. VARIATION POOLS (planned — repeat-customer polish)

+**Problem:** a customer buying several reports may meet the same sentence twice (e.g. a "mixed year" line in Forecast and a similar band line in Annual).
+Not wrong, but it weakens the feeling of a bespoke reading.

+**Design (not yet implemented):**

+1. A string value may be an **array of equivalent phrasings** instead of a single string, in the `-strings.<lang>.json` source:
+   `"forecast.ratings.mixed.en": ["...", "...", "..."]`
+2. Selection is **deterministic from the chart**, never random — e.g.
+   `idx = (birthJulianDay + keyHash) % pool.length`.
+The same person regenerating
+   the same report always sees identical text (trust), while different people — and the same person's *different* reports — see different phrasings.
+3. Pools are only worth adding to high-frequency, cross-report keys: year/score band descriptions, generic action lines, closing lines.
+Never to chart-specific analysis, which is already unique.
+4. Write 3 variants per pooled key, all obeying the same Constitution.

+Reviewer-suggested Hindi variants to seed the "mixed year" pool:
+*"यह वर्ष नए अनुभव देगा…"* · *"इस वर्ष धीरे-धीरे प्रगति होगी…"* ·
+*"इस साल धैर्य सबसे बड़ा साथी रहेगा…"*

+---